-I have a simple Suki Kimono hack to share with you today!
+I have a simple Suki Robe hack to share with you today!
 The Suki was primarily designed to be worn as an indoor dressing robe, but I have found it to be very versatile as I explore its possibilities as an everyday garment.
 This version is shorter and the front band has been simplified.
 With these changes, the Suki cover-up can be sewn in 1-2 hours!
 I love throwing this on for a little protection from the sun on a hot day or as a nice addition to a chic outfit in the evenings.
 Read on to discover how to make your own Suki cover-up!

-Once the robe is assembled, pin the front band to the kimono and check the length.
+Once the robe is assembled, pin the front band to the robe and check the length.
 You want the raw edge of the front band to sit 1/2″ up from the bottom of the robe, so you may need to trim off the end of the front band.
 If your band is too short at this point, you can trim the bottom of the robe or plan to do a wider hem.

 Unpin the bottom of the front band and fold it together with right sides facing.
 Sew the end closed using a 1/2″ seam allowance.
 Clip the corner and turn the band right side out again.

 Once you have finished the ends of the front band, it will sit 1″ up from the bottom of the robe.
 Sew the front band to the robe, finish the edge, and optionally edgestitch it to secure it in place.

 Fold the hem up 1/2″ and then 1/2″ again and sew to complete your cover-up.

 That’s it for creating a simple Suki cover-up!
 This was such a satisfying sew and it is really fun to wear.
 The day we took these pics it was really windy, which really added to the whole look in my humble opinion.
 If you’d like to give this pattern a try, you can grab the PDF of the Suki Robe in my shop!